 When an RPC call is made, the server replies with a response message.
-In case of an error response, the response message will contain the following members:
+An error response will contain the following members:

 - jsonrpc: A string specifying the version of the JSON-RPC protocol.
 It must be 2.0. - id: Must match the value of the id member in the request message.
-If there was an error in detecting the id in the request message (e.g. Parse Error/Invalid Request), id is null. - error: A message describing the error through the following members: - code: An integer number that indicates the error type that occurred. - message: A string providing a short description of the error. - data: A primitive or structured value that contains additional information about the error.
-It may be omitted.
-The value of this member is defined by the server.
+If the error happened even before being able to read the id in the request message (e.g. a JSON Parse Error / Invalid Request), id is null. - error: An object describing the error, with the following members: - code: A number indicating the type of error that occurred.
+Destined for machine code. - data: An optional value that is particular to each error, and contains additional information about the error itself.
+It usually is an object that at least contains a type string with the internal name of the error. - message: A string providing a short description of the error.
+Destined for human reading; it's not a good idea to parse it with machine code, because the wording of messages could change over time.
+Prefer using the code field to differentiate between types of errors.

-The following example shows a typical error response:
+The following example shows an example error response:

 '''

 {

 "jsonrpc": "2.0",

-"id": 1,
+"id": 5,

 "error": {

-"code": 33,
+"code": 40101,

-"message": "Invalid parameter format"
+"data": { "type": "MEDIA_OBJECT_NOT_FOUND" },

+"message": "Object '1234567890' not found"

 }

 }

 '''